 Multi-tenant design and reflections on Ameba Platform

-#SRG(Service Reliability Group) mainly provides cross-sectional support for the infrastructure of our media services, improving existing services, launching new ones, contributing to OSS, etc.
+#SRG(Service Reliability Group) is a group that mainly provides cross-sectional support for the infrastructure of our media services, improving existing services, launching new ones, and contributing to OSS.

-Background and IssuesReasons why migration was not possibleTime to rethink the designClarification of absolute requirementsDesign PolicySecurity Isolation PerspectiveSecurity LevelException handlingApproach and details1.
+Background and IssuesReasons why migration was not possibleTime to rethink the designClarification of absolute requirementsDesign PolicySecurity isolation perspectiveSecurity LevelException handlingApproach and details1.
 Authentication and Authorization Integration Strategy2.
 Implementing Network Security3.
 Protecting shared resources, volumes and backups4.
-Monitoring and APM SecurityLooking backFine-grained is not availableThe operational reality of each tenant is more complicatedNetwork Policy is very usefulConclusion
+Monitoring and APM SecurityLooking backFine-Grained is not availableThe operational reality of each tenant is more complicatedNetwork Policy is very usefulConclusion

 Background and Issues

-Ameba Platform is a platform with AmebaBlog and the infrastructure (mainly EKS) of peripheral services at its core.
-It was launched around 2020 with the aim of unifying the development deployment flow and simplifying the technology stack, and the central goal of the project was to integrate many services into a more efficient and manageable infrastructure.
+Ameba Platform is a platform with the infrastructure (mainly EKS) for AmebaBlog and related services at its core.
+It was launched around 2020 with the aim of unifying the development and deployment flow and simplifying the technology stack, and the central goal of the project was to integrate many services into a more efficient and manageable infrastructure.

 Reasons why migration was not possible